 If you don’t have an ice cream maker and still want to give this vegan red velvet ice cream a try, no problem!
-Just put it in a freezer-safe container and freeze it for about 4 hours, but make sure to slightly whisk it every 20-30 minutes, so it doesn’t get too icy.
+Just put it in a freezer-safe container and freeze it for about 4 hours.
+But make sure to slightly whisk it every 20-30 minutes.
+Otherwise it will get too icy.

 I hope you like this chocolate chunk beet ice cream as much as we do around here.

 If you give this recipe a try, I’d love to know what you think about it.
 Just leave me a comment and a star rating below.
 Your comments really make my day!
 Also check out my roundup of 22 vegan ice cream recipes.

 Chocolate Chunk Beet Ice Cream